Think about what it means to you to live a good life.

 As in this funny YouTube cartoon, you keep finding other “productive” things to do in order to put off the thing you know you really should be working on.

-There are a number of different things that can lead us to procrastinate like this.
+A number of things that can lead us to procrastinate like this.

 But in my experience, the most frequent cause is a lack of clarity.